Chat with us, powered by LiveChat ;

 REIT dividends may qualify for a 20% tax deduction.

-Depreciation, mortgage interest deductions, and other tax benefits available.
+Depreciation, mortgage interest deductions, and other tax benefits are available.

 Leverage